 3. Toyota TMG EV P002 – 7: 22:329

 After the Nurburgring lap time record-breaking with its first EV prototype sports car in 2011, Toyota developed the car’s successor which successfully shatter its predecessor record by over 25 seconds a year later.
 TMG EV P002 uses 42 kWh lithium-ceramic battery which produces 350 kW power.
 It is distributed via two electric motors that generate 469 bhp and 900 Nm torque.
 Such power allows the car to hit 158 mph top speed and join the list of one of the all-electric faster cars around the Nurburgring circuit.

 In 2016, electric-car startup NIO from China produced this supercar and marked 07:05.00 in the Nurburgring circuit.
 A year later, they successfully smashed their own record by almost 20 seconds.
 With electric motors at each wheel, EP9 has 1,341bhp (1,000 kW) and 1480 Nm torque which extensively increase the corner speeds.
 It has a top speed of 194mph and able to accelerate from 0 to 124 mph only in 7.1 seconds.

 1. Volkswagen ID R – 6:05:336

-Despite its almost twice horsepower, EP9 still bent the knee to ID R. The reason for the defeat is the heavy customisation made in ID R. The automaker massively modified the vehicle to maximise its aerodynamics to increase the speed.
-Moreover, ID R employs the same DRS system from F1 cars for its rear spoiler to optimise the downforce on the straights.
-Combined, this enables the car to reach the average speed of 128.6 mph in the Nurburgring track.
+Despite its almost twice horsepower, EP9 still bent the knee to ID R. The reason for the defeat is the heavy customization made in ID R. The automaker massively modified the vehicle to maximize its aerodynamics to increase the speed.
+Moreover, ID R employs the same DRS system from F1 cars for its rear spoiler to optimize the downforce on the straights.
+Combined, this enables the car to reach an average speed of 128.6 mph in the Nurburgring track.